-Currently, neither Bitcoin nor Litecoin transactions may be considered confidential or private.
+Bitcoin and Litecoin launched without confidential transactions.
 Being public records of account every transaction on the Bitcoin and Litecoin networks is searchable on block explorers such as Blockcypher and Blockchair.
 Block explorers allow anyone to search transaction identification numbers (TxIDs) as well as wallet addresses.
 While this makes it simple for you to monitor your balances and blockchain activity, keep in mind that anyone else who may know your address has access to the same information.

 Mimble Wimble Extension Block (MWEB)

-With MWEB activated, confidential Litecoin transactions will be possible.
-This upgrade will significantly distinguish Litecoin from Bitcoin as a better more fungible form of digital money.
+With MWEB activated, confidential transactions are now optionally available on the Litecoin network.
+This upgrade significantly distinguishes Litecoin from Bitcoin as a better more fungible form of digital money.